kxxcn/Squad/README.md

 SQUAD
 ======

-SQUAD is a service that matches soccer / futsal matches anytime, anywhere.
+*SQUAD is a service that matches soccer / futsal matches anytime, anywhere.*

 Just follow the simple sign-up process and you can use the matching service conveniently and easily.
-Now enjoy a fun football / futsal match with friends and acquaintances with a SQUAD!
+<br>Now enjoy a fun football / futsal match with friends and acquaintances with a SQUAD!
+<br><br>
 ★ Chat service
 Unlike traditional apps that had to contact the other team via phone or text messaging SQUAD is a chat service that allows you to communicate with your team.